 - CLEVER – PI, Manager and Research fellow.
 An international research project into Creative Leadership developing new understanding and pedagogy about how creative skills and practices can drive economic and social impact.
 Led to Donna developing a new L5 module and LLL programme in Creative Leadership (Erasmus+ funded €67,000)

 - Arts DRIVA – PI, Producer -A research project that forms part of DRIVA arts DRIVA, a £1.2million innovation project designed to provide Creative, Digital & I.T (CDIT) SMEs, creative practitioners and cultural organisations access the full Coast to Capital (C2C) region, unprecedented facilitated access to Gatwick Airport’s big data alongside a mix of creative innovation support including innovation development, R&D grants, expert advice and access to specialist facilities.
 This is to accelerate innovative Next Gen products, services and experiences for the open market that release value from data through creative tech collaboration or partnership.
 (Arts DRIVA only ACE funded £266,000)

-- XR Circus – Producer, Co-designer.
+- XR Circus – Producer, Co-designer, Co-Investigator.
 An AHRC funded ‘Next Generation of Immersive Experiences’ project that supported circus artists to develop their ideas working with immersive tech with facilitated access to equipment and expertise and co-curated with industry partners (Freedom Festival, SeaChange Arts, Without Walls).
 This project also further developed the LIVE toolkit (developed for Root 1066) seeking to understand more about quality and impact through audience experience.
 (AHRC funded £73,000)

 Outside the University, Donna works as a cultural consultant and creative producer.
 Recent work inlcudes: